The benefits of partnering with a Water Contract Operator include:

 • Click here for an overview of the Federal Utility Privatization model and case studies.

-Data around contract operations has not been consistently collected or analyzed in the past.
-NAWC, through its Contract Operations Committee, is filling that gap by hiring Mazars USA to assist with the administration of the survey and the presentation of its results.
-This report compiles survey data on the contract operations of water and wastewater utilities during the 2018 calendar year, with the goal of looking at current trends in the marketplace, measuring growth, and the performance of the private sector involved in these operations.
+This report compiles survey data on the contract operations of water and wastewater utilities, with the goal of looking at current trends in the marketplace, measuring growth, and the performance of the private sector involved in these operations.

 The Market Report provides a powerful new tool for understanding the state of this subsector, supporting its development and showing the value provided by current market participants.
 It is not meant to be a scorecard or provide an industry ranking.
-The numbers reported are completely confidential, with all respondents providing 17 data points that were checked for consistency and aggregated by Mazars to paint a market overview.
+The numbers reported are completely confidential, with all respondents’ data aggregated to paint a market overview.